brainnetome/diffusionkit/source/feedback.rst

-.. mrdiffusion documentation master file, created by sphinx-quickstart on Mon Oct 26 10:48:55 2015.
+.. diffusionkit documentation master file, created by sphinx-quickstart on Mon Oct 26 10:48:55 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. meta::
-   :description: Overivew of MR.Diffusion
+   :description: Overivew of DiffusionKit

 .. toctree::
    :maxdepth: 3